ravangen/graphql-rate-limit/README.md

 Throw an error or return an object describing a reached limit and when it will reset.
 Default is to throw an error using [`defaultOnLimit`](#defaultonlimitresource-directiveargs-obj-args-context-info).
 See [error example](examples/onlimit-error) and [object example](examples/onlimit-object).

+#### `setState`

+> If rate limiter information for request should be stored in context, how to record it.

+When provided, puts the rate limit information for the current operation into `context`.

+Can be used to include formatted rate limit information in a response's `extensions`, see [example](examples/response-extension).

 ### `defaultKeyGenerator(directiveArgs, source, args, context, info)`

 > Get a value to uniquely identify a field in a schema.